Parks & Conservation Areas

 The Osage Amphitheater is available for public rentals.
 Boat slips (8) are available on a first-come-first-serve basis.

 Thibaut Point Park sits on the shores of Harry S. Truman Lake in the hills of western Missouri.
-Visitors enjoy fishing, hunting, swimming and boating.
+Not surprisingly, visitors enjoy fishing, hunting, swimming and boating.
 Click here for the Harry S. Truman Lake virtual tour.

 This year-round park offers family and group campsites with and without electric hookups.
 Two day-use group picnic shelters with hookups are also available, making the area perfect for large parties or family functions.

 Amenities include flush and pit toilets, showers, drinking water, laundry facilities, a dump station, and a boat ramp.
-A nice, sandy beach offers additional recreation opportunities.
+Likewise, a nice, sandy beach offers additional recreation opportunities.

 Truman Lake lies among rolling hills and rocky bluffs.
 Dense hardwood forests studded with mature pine trees cover the area, providing good shade in the campground.
 Wildlife is abundant in and around the park.
-Whitetail deer, turkey, hummingbirds, hawks and ospreys are commonly seen.
-Bald eagles can be viewed during the winter months.
+Commonly seen here are Whitetail deer, turkey, hummingbirds, hawks and ospreys.
+Bald eagles are viewed more easily during the winter months.

 Thibaut Point offers great opportunities to get out on the water.
-Boating and swimming are popular activities.
+Consequently, boating and swimming are popular activities here.
 The park is an excellent fishing location.
 Anglers find crappie, largemouth bass, and blue and flathead catfish.
-Truman Lake is also a popular destination for tournament fishermen.
+Finally, Truman Lake is also a popular destination for tournament fishermen.

 Bledsoe Ferry Park sits on the shores of Harry S. Truman Lake in the hills of western Missouri.
-Visitors enjoy fishing, hunting, swimming, and boating.
+Therefore, visitors enjoy fishing, hunting, swimming, and boating.
 Click here for the Harry S. Truman Lake virtual tour.

 Truman Lake lies among rolling hills and rocky bluffs.
 Dense hardwood forests studded with mature pine trees cover the area.